KuanHsiaoKuo/the-rust-programming-book-khk/src/ch05-03-method-syntax.md

 > We’ve already used one function like this: the `String::from` function that’s
 > defined on the `String` type.

+### Self keyword used in constructors

 Associated functions that aren’t methods are often used for constructors that will return a new instance of the struct:

-- These are often called `new`, but
-  `new` isn’t a special name and isn’t built into the language.
+- These are often called `new`, but `new` isn’t a special name and isn’t built into the language.

 ~~~admonish info title="For example, we could choose to provide an associated function named *square* that would have one dimension parameter and use that as both width and height, thus making it easier to create a square *Rectangle* rather than having to specify the same value twice:" collapsible=true
 ```rust